 The Faculty of Humanities, Social Sciences and Education, and the Faculty of Law, in cooperation with the Centre for Sami Studies, offer a two-year full-time master's programme in Indigenous Studies (MIS).
-The programme is multidisciplinary and based on research conducted at UiT The Arctic University of Norway regarding the Sami and other Indigenous peoples within the social sciences, humanities and law.
-The thematic focus of the master's programme is the emergence of the international indigenous movement, the historical experiences and contemporary context that Indigenous people experience across the globe.
+The programme is multidisciplinary within social sciences, humanities and law, and based on research conducted at UiT The Arctic University of Norway regarding the Sami and other Indigenous peoples.
+The thematic focus of the master's programme is the emergence of the international indigenous movement, the historical experiences and contemporary context that Indigenous peoples experience across the globe.

 Students who have successfully completed the MIS programme, are expected to have achieved the following learning outcomes:

 - Indigenous issues, including similarities and differences based on the different cultural contexts;

 - the concepts of Indigenous peoples as used in areas of research and politics on global and local levels, and the scholarly and political debate on these issues;